sanjaesan/slate/source/index.html.md

 }
 ```

-This Endpoint is available to remove a Project
+This Endpoint is available to remove a Project by an admin or super user

 ### HTTP Request